openziti-test-kitchen/ziti-caddy/sample/README.md

 ...
 ```

-# OpenZiti module flexibility
+## OpenZiti module flexibility

 [Combined configuration](Caddyfile.combined) file merges the two above exercises into a single process: `localhost:8080` is
 proxied over OpenZiti overlay back into the same Caddyserver process to a Ziti listener serving files.

-It is not very useful on its own but shows the flexibility of OpenZiti Caddy module (and OpenZiti SDK):
+It is not very useful on its own but shows the flexibility of the OpenZiti Caddy module (and OpenZiti SDK):
-multiple identities and services can be used at the same time within the same process.
+multiple identities and services can be used simultaneously within the same process.